.su: Usage

 The domain was intended to be used by Soviet institutions and companies operating in the USSR.
-The dissolution of the Soviet Union meant that the new TLD was superseded by the new country TLDs of the former Soviet republics.
+The dissolution of the Soviet Union a mere 15 months after the establishment of .su meant that the new TLD was superseded by the new country TLDs of the former Soviet republics.
 Despite this, .su is still in use.
 Most of the .su domains are registered in Russia and the United States.
 According to data from May 2025, there were over 111,500 registered domains with the .su TLD (there are over 5.895 million .ru domains).
 Some organizations with roots in the former Soviet Union also still use this TLD.
-The pro-Russian Ukrainian separatist group Donetsk People's Republic have also registered their domain with the TLD.
-The .su domain also hosts white supremacist websites that have been deplatformed elsewhere, formerly including The Daily Stormer.
+The pro-Russian Ukrainian separatist Donetsk People's Republic have also registered their domain with the TLD.
+The .su domain, along with .ru briefly hosted white supremacist websites that had been deplatformed elsewhere, including The Daily Stormer.
+Following complaints from Russia's internet regulator Roskomnadzor however, such websites have been removed from both TLDs.

-The domain has been reported to host many cybercrime activities due to the relaxed and outdated terms of use, along with staying out of focus (2% usage comparing to the primary .ru zone).
+The domain also hosted many cybercrime activities until 2013 due to the relaxed and outdated terms of use, along with staying out of focus (2% usage comparing to the primary .ru zone).
 Rules for timely suspension of malicious domains have been in place since 2013 in response to the issue.